swapnilV103/swapnilV103.github.io/README.md

 <h2 align="center">I'm a Software Development Engineer in Test (SDET) with 3+ Years of Exp.💻, Avid Gamer 👨‍💻, and Passionate Fitness freak 🏋️‍♂️</h2>

+## 🔭 I'm currently working on

+- Microservices Testing Automation Framework
+- Working on Creating a Single Automation Framework that will be able to run UI/API/Mobile Automated Tests Automatically.
+- Postman Newman Automated Test

 ## Skills

 <h3 align="left">Languages and Tools:</h3>